 - Visual flight rules (VFR) are a set of regulations which allow a pilot to only operate an aircraft in weather conditions generally clear enough to allow the pilot to see where the aircraft is going.

 - The lowest altitude that could be assigned for night operations due to terrain clearance requirements.

-- ADS-B is a system in which electronic equipment onboard an aircraft automatically broadcasts the precise location of the aircraft.
-The data can be used by other aircraft and air traffic control to show the aircraft’s position and altitude without the need for radar
+- ADS-B is a system in which equipment on board an aircraft automatically broadcasts the precise location of the aircraft.
+The data can be used by other aircraft and air traffic control to identify the aircraft’s position and altitude without the need for radar.

 - All distances with respect to Anna Bay are referenced from the intersection of Morna Point and Gan Roads, Anna Bay New South Wales.